raizella/solution/README.md

 Currently, the data we are using is available in
 [this cloud bucket](https://storage.googleapis.com/data2040-data/data.zip).

+All code to be implemented during TA camp is in core.py

 ## Todo
 - Make this repository private
 - Improve handouts for all assignments